No results for ""

 • For every commit, sprint, or other small change.
 Flagging very small changes is usually not worth the cost of flag upkeep.
 Instead, wrap features as a whole.

-When you conduct a flag review, confirm the This is a permanent flag checkbox is selected for every permanent flag.
+When you conduct a flag review, confirm the This is a temporary flag checkbox is unchecked for every permanent flag.

 Tags are strings you can attach to any flag within LaunchDarkly.
 They help you group resources together.